Community Property With Right of Survivorship vs. Joint Tenancy

 • Wisconsin

-Under community property, each partner has equal joint ownership over shared assets — which, again, can range from a piece of real estate to bank accounts and even to debt (like a mortgage).
+Under community property, each partner has equal joint ownership of shared assets — which, again, can range from a piece of real estate to bank accounts and even to debt (like a mortgage).
 This means that, in the event of a divorce, all assets are required to be split 50/50 — which is part of why some partners in those states might opt to sign a prenup ahead of time, if they want to hold onto an asset no matter what.

 However, community property also comes with the added bonus of some tax incentives for spouses — which is part of why it was created in the first place.